No time for breakfast? Think again with these delicious recipe hacks!

-• Pre-prep smoothies – On the weekend, chop some fruit and seal in a sandwich bag, along your favorite toppings, (nuts, chia seeds, etc.).
-Blend it up and smoothie on the go!
+- Pre-prep your smoothies.
+On the weekend, chop some fruit and seal in a sandwich bag, along with your favorite toppings, (nuts, chia seeds, etc.).
+Blend it up each morning and voila, smoothie on the go!

-• Simmer eggs in leftovers – If you made a delicious veggie stir-fry or even pizza.
-Add some scrambled eggs to the mix and enjoy a hot, quick breakfast.
+- Simmer eggs in leftovers.
+If you made a delicious veggie stir-fry or even pasta last night, crack in some eggs and scramble for a hot, quick breakfast.

-• Stop cooking oatmeal – Sometimes the 3-minute microwave time is too long.
+- Stop cooking oatmeal.
+Sometimes the 3-minute microwave time is too long.
 Grab some oats and pour in apple juice, almond milk and refrigerate the night before.
-In the morning, stir in yogurt and bon appetite.
+In the morning, stir in yogurt – eat cold or warm slightly.
+Bon appetite.

-• Salsa scramble – Grab salsa from the fridge and mix it with scrambled eggs.
+- Scramble your salsa.
+Grab salsa from the fridge and crack in some eggs – scramble.
 Add fresh veggies or hot sauce for an extra morning kick.

-• Bottle pancake mix – Mixing pancake batter when in a hurry can take forever.
-While meal prepping, make your pancake batter and store in an empty ketchup bottle.
+- Bottle pancake mix.
+Mixing pancake batter when in a hurry can take forever.
+While making your evening meal, mix your pancake batter and store in an empty ketchup bottle.
 In the morning, pancakes will be ready in minutes.

 Turn breakfast hacks into quick recipes

-You saw how easy you can jumpstart your day with breakfast hacks.
+You saw how easy it is to jumpstart your day with breakfast hacks.
 Now it’s time to put those hacks to the test with 3 delish recipes.
 Don’t let your stomach grumble, time to power up with breakfast.